Altra Running: Design

-Side view of an Altra trail running shoe, which highlights a feature of all Altra shoes where the heel and forefoot are the same distance from the ground.
+Side view of an Altra trail running shoe, which highlights a feature of many Altra shoes where the heel and forefoot are the same distance from the ground.

 Golden Harper, founder of the company, noticed that the stride and gait of barefoot runners changed when the runners wore traditional running shoes.
 He suspected that the heel height of most running shoes was too high as compared to the height of the mid-foot or toe.

 At this time, Harper was working at his father's shoe store called "Runner's Corner", in Orem, Utah, and he began modifying traditional running shoes by cutting them open, removing padding from the heel, and then using a toaster oven and glue to put the shoes back together.

 Harper recruited local runners and store employees to test prototype shoes where the heel and forefoot were the same distance from the ground.
 The design allowed a more natural running experience, with footfalls in the mid to forefoot area instead of the more typical heel strike.
 Harper called this design "Zero Drop".